-Applicants must have official transcripts and test scores sent to the Center for Enrollment Services, Sul Ross State University.
-The Center for Enrollment Services will compile and tabulate the documentation submitted and submit a file on each applicant to the major academic department.
-Following the departmental review of the file, the Center for Enrollment Center will communicate to the applicant the admission status to be granted.
+Applicants must have official transcripts and test scores sent to the Center for Enrollment Services or the Office of Admissions and Records.
+The Center for Enrollment Services or the Office of Admissions and Records will compile and tabulate the documentation submitted and submit a file on each applicant to the major academic department.
+Following the departmental review of the file, the Center for Enrollment Services or Office of Admissions and Records will communicate to the applicant the admission status to be granted.